Advanced RAG techniques

 - take several top-results from each search module

-- use Reciprocal Rank Fusion, Mean Average Precision, NDCG, etc.
+- use Reciprocal Rank Fusion, mean average precision, NDCG, etc.

 - metadata filtering reduces the search space, hence, improves retrieval and reduces computational burden